Broccoli and Cheddar Dumplings with Miso and Roasted Garlic

 Instead of preparing for the storm, I spent the day before Big J at a happy hour that lasted well into the evening, after all of the shops had closed.
 I woke up the next day hungry and hungover.

-After a glass of alka seltzer and a piece of sourdough fried in olive oil with a healthy helping of hangover shame, I took stock of our fridge: a container of roasted broccoli, almost a whole head of roasted garlic, a few pieces of roasted sunchoke, a near-empty tub of white miso, a single egg and a full bag of sharp cheddar cheese.
+After a glass of alka seltzer and a piece of sourdough fried in olive oil and a healthy helping of hangover shame, I took stock of our fridge: a container of roasted broccoli, almost a whole head of roasted garlic, a few pieces of roasted sunchoke, a near-empty tub of white miso, a single egg and a full bag of sharp cheddar cheese.

 I laid back down, wishing I would have made it to the store before they all closed down for the storm, praying the alka seltzer would kick in soon.
-Right before I dozed off, I remembered two packages of dumpling wrappers were stowed away in the back of our freezer.
+Right before I dozed off, I remembered two packages of dumpling wrappers stowed away in the back of our freezer.

 - 1 egg

 - 1 tablespoon white miso